myfreecomm/cobrato-api-docs/source/includes/_payees.md

     404 Not Found
 ```

-Exclui determinado estabelecimento e junto a ele todas suas configurações de cobrança, contas bancárias e as cobranças.
+Exclui determinado beneficiário e junto a ele todas suas configurações de cobrança, contas bancárias e as cobranças.
 As mudanças são irreversíveis.